Training Family Child Care Providers in Baltimore

 LaToya Turpin, a West Baltimore resident, was working in child care and interested in starting her own business.
 A friend showed her a GOFCC flyer.

-When I reached out to the resource center, they answered a lot of questions I had and extinguished some of my fears about starting my own child care center,” says Turpin.
+When I reached out to the resource center, they answered a lot of questions I had and extinguished some of my fears about starting my own child care center,” said Turpin.

 She found the program welcoming — her instructors were never too busy to answer questions or provide assistance.
 GOFCC never felt like work to me.
 They really made each class feel fun and encouraged us to make connections with our peers in the program.”